mattiasaxell/voteit_documentation/README.rst

 This is instructions for building the documentation.
-If you're a regular user and just want to read the manual, go back to: #TODO XXX
+If you're a regular user and just want to read the manual, go back to the `VoteIT manual on ReadTheDocs <https://voteit.readthedocs.io/en/latest/>`_.

 How to install and build a local environment.
 You'll need python 2.7 or similar and have setuptools + virtualenv installed.